acodesmith/generator-beaver-builder-module/README.md

-# generator-beaver-builder-module
+# Yeoman Generator for creating a Baver Builder Module
-Yeoman generate for beaver builder modules
+Yeoman generate for beaver builder modules.